8 min read

-The slide deck and the video recording of Power BI Report Server a Deep Dive sesssion are available in this blog post and on the PASS BA site in the meetings archive section.
+The slide deck and the video recording of Power BI Report Server a Deep Dive session are available in this blog post and on the PASS BA site.

 You can check our GitHub repository for some PowerShell scripts, SSMS queries and a sample Usage Log power bi report file.

 As has become part of our signature when putting on these sessions, a real-time data dashboard was used to gauge the skill level and professional expertise of the attendees, to tailor the presentation.

 Use the interactive embedded Power BI report below to drill through the data or click the link to open the report in another tab.

 The survey results are also avilable in pdf and excel formats.

 PASS Business Analytics Virtual Group Survey Responses

 A quick, high-level synopsis of what we covered included a: